timsamoff/Covids/README.md

 # Play (?)

-Download the Zip file in the “Builds” folder.
+Download the Zip file in the “Mac” folder.